numpy/numpy-tutorials/content/tutorial-plotting-fractals.md

 plot_fractal(output,**kwargs);
 ```

-What happens if we compose our defined function inside of a sin function?
+What happens if we compose our defined function inside of a sine function?

 Let's try defining